aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ooxmlsaveoptions/_index.md

 ```

-the compression type for ooxml file.
+Gets the compression type for ooxml file.
 The default value is OoxmlCompressionType.Level2.

 **Returns:**
 int